Blankll/note/aws/aws-ecs.md

 ECS Task Role

 - Allow each task to have a specific role
-- Use different roles for the different ECS task
+- Use different roles for the different ECS service
 - Task role is defined in the task definition